 From Ladrilleros, you’ll need to rent a boat to check out the most interesting spots along the coast.
 But far-flung, secret destinations like Juan de Dios and Bahia Malaga are well worth the journey.

 Juan de Dios.
 With no electricity, no crowds, and white sand beaches, Juan de Dios is a great place to unplug and relax.
 There are a few places to stay on the island.
 Accommodations are appropriately rustic for such an isolated, though beautiful, setting—most feature a basic shelter and hammock.

 Bahia Malaga.
 This remote bay, protected from the Pacific Ocean, is a stunning tangle of rainforests, meandering estuaries, and waterfalls.
 Rent a kayak and paddle your way deep into the jungle, exploring a coastline of incredible natural diversity.
 Every year, starting in mid-summer and lasting through the fall, this bay is visited by thousands of migratory humpback whales who return to give birth, making for an unforgettable experience.

 La Sierpe.
 Tucked away inside the untamed rainforests of Bahia Malaga are Cascadas La Sierpe, a beautiful series of hidden waterfalls and freshwater springs that are perfect for a refreshing swim.

 With so much to explore along just this limited stretch of Colombia’s Pacific coast, you could easily spend a couple of weeks here.
-But even if you only have a few days, this area is well worth the visit.
+But even if you only have a few days, this area is worth the visit.
 Despite its seeming remoteness, it is only a four-hour bus or car ride from Cali.

 Adventure seekers looking for quality, local accommodations should checkout Lifeafar’s premium apartments in the most authentic Colombia city, Cali.
 Then follow us on Instagram for more travel inspiration and ideas.